Peak Age of Information in Priority Queueing Systems: Introduction

 AoI is a metric defined and used by researchers such as Kaul et al \cite{kaul2012real} to describe the freshness of data.
 We consider a system where a data source (sensor or resource) from time to time sends updates or files (in this paper we call each update or file a ``packet'') to the processor (also called server).
-The time when the data source generates a packet can also be regarded as the arrival time (also called release time) of the packet into the system.
+The time when a packet is generated by a data source is called its arrival time (also called release time) into the system.
 The server processes packets in a non-preemptive way.
 Unprocessed packets are queued due to the limited processing capacity of the server.
 AoI at an arbitrary time point $t$ is defined as the length of period between time $t$ and the most recent release time among all the packets that have been processed.
-Mathematically, we define the AoI at time $t$ as $\triangle(t)=t-\max\{r_{l}:C_{l}\leq t\}$, where $r_{l}$ is the release time of the $l^{th}$ packet and $C_{l}$ is the time when it is processed by the server (also called completion time).
-While the time-average AoI could be a metric to measure data freshness, many researchers consider Peak Age of Information (PAoI) as a more useful and tractable metric \cite{huang2015optimizing,yates2019age}.
+Mathematically, the AoI at time $t$ is defined as $\triangle(t)=t-\max\{r_{l}:C_{l}\leq t\}$, where $r_{l}$ is the release time of the $l^{th}$ packet that is generated and $C_{l}$ is the time when it is processed by the server (also called its completion time).
+While the time-average AoI could be a metric to measure data freshness, many researchers consider Peak Age of Information (PAoI) as a more tractable metric \cite{huang2015optimizing,inoue2019general}.
 We let the $n^{th}$ peak value of $\triangle(t)$ be $A_{n}$, which is a random variable and it is shown in Figure \ref{fig:Age-of-Information}.
-The expectation of this peak value, i.e., $\boldsymbol{E}[A_{n}]$, is then defined as PAoI for this data source.
-Next we extend this notion to multiple sources and formulate our model.
+By assuming ergodicity, the limit expectation of this peak value, i.e., $\boldsymbol{E}[A]=\lim_{n\rightarrow\infty}\boldsymbol{E}[A_{n}]$, is then defined as PAoI for this data source.
+We will later extend this notion to multiple sources and formulate our model.